Thank you for your interest in attending White Mountains Community College!

 Applicants may need to submit an official High School transcript or GED – HiSET to be officially admitted to a WMCC Associate Degree or Certificate program.
-Transfer students should have official college/university transcripts sent to WMCC in order to have prior credits evaluated for transfer.
+Transfer students should also have official college / university transcripts sent to WMCC in order to have prior credits evaluated for transfer.

 The Student Financial Services office uses information from the Free Application for Federal Student Aid (FAFSA) to determine if students are eligible to receive federal student aid from grants, loans, and work-study programs.
 WMCC’s Title IV code is 005291.

 Register for Classes

 Students are assigned a faculty advisor to assist in the course registration process.
-View our current list of courses being offered at the Berlin campus, and Littleton and North Conway Academic Centers.
+View our current list of courses being offered at the Berlin campus, the Littleton Academic Center, and online.

 Attend the WMCC Orientation

-Orientation is important to connect with faculty and staff and learn more about the services that are available to you and what it takes to be a successful college student.
+Orientation is important to connect with faculty and staff and to learn more about the services that are available to you and what it takes to be a successful college student.

 If you have any questions about the admissions process or if you are interested in scheduling an appointment to discuss our academic programs and/or tour the campus please call the Admissions Office at 603-342-3000.
-You may request information by calling or you can submit your request by email Please indicate if you would prefer to receive the information electronically or via the US Postal Service.
+You may request information by calling or submitting an email request.
+Please indicate if you prefer receiving the information electronically or via the US Postal Service.